teddy-dev/smartphone-browser-app/README.md

 - Each page will be its own website, with the name of the page being the address to access it.
 You should use a common prefix, such as `//` for (e.g `//home` and `//milkshake`).

 ## 🔍 Build your own Search Engine
-Add the following snippet to the HTML of any browser Journal page.
+You can create a page to function as a Search Engine.
+This will allow players to search to find other pages via keywords.
+To create one, simply add the following snippet to the HTML of any browser Journal page.
 ```
 <div id="browser-app-search"></div>
 <div id="browser-app-search-results"></div>